 History Wipes challenges us to look at what is happening around us right now – and what has happened over the previous decades and centuries.
 The exhibition deals with uncomfortable issues that we prefer to shut out from our minds.
 The subjects include ethnic cleansing, war, refugees, and manipulation exercised by the machinery of power.
 The artist is interested in what is being wiped from sight: what we seek to blot out and what we keep quiet about.

-The works will be on display in different parts of the museum, including the main staircase and the exhibition galleries on the second and third floors.
+A total of 11 works will be on display in different parts of the museum, including the main staircase and the exhibition galleries on the second and third floors.
 Many of the new works in the exhibition have emerged in interaction with the museum’s architecture.
 The Ateneum is one of the key memory institutions in Finland, and it has shaped the image of Finnishness and country’s common history ever since 1888.
 Issues related to identity and memory are also central in Adel Abidin’s art.

 The exhibition produced by the Ateneum is curated by the director of the Ateneum Art Museum, Susanna Pettersson, Ph.D., and the chief curator Sointu Fritze.
 Concurrently with Abidin’s exhibition, the Stories of Finnish Art exhibition will feature a selection of works by Henry Ericsson (1898–1933) that deal with the Finnish Civil War, curated by the special researcher Erkki Anttonen.